Akansha0211/Amazon-Clone/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Firebase

+### `User Authentication`

+Go to Firebase console : https://console.firebase.google.com/u/0/
+Now create a new project and copy the configuration code from in there to your project in file firebase.js
+\
+Then intialize the app using : const firebaseApp = firebase.initializeApp(firebaseConfig)
+\
+Also Intialize the db and auth similarly: const db = firebaseApp.firestore()

+const auth = firebase.auth()

+\export the db and auth to use it outside of the firestore export{db,auth}